-Your physiotherapist can give you a prognosis for your recovery time after a physical assessment.
+Your physical therapist or physiotherapist can give you a prognosis for your recovery time after a physical assessment.
 A mild sprain usually only takes a few weeks for full recovery, whereas a torn ligament might take up to 3 months until you can get back to unrestricted activity.
 You may need to wear an ankle brace the time being as it may help you in your daily activities.

-If you’re suffering from a sprained ankle, please click to find out more about the available physiotherapy treatments.
+If you’re suffering from a sprained ankle, please click to find out more about the available physiotherapy sprained ankle treatments.
 Alternatively, get in touch with your local PhysioActive clinic to arrange an appointment.

 Thanks for reading!

 This post has been written by PhysioActive director Denis Mecklenburg B.Sc. – Physiotherapist, Sports Therapist, Golf Therapist.